 5) It gets YOU used to traveling with them!

 It’s not just that the kids get used to travel, but you get used to what it’s like to travel with them!
 Before we had kids, we’d maybe start our vacation with a glass of champagne in the airport lounge, then relax on the plane with a book or a movie we’d been looking forward to seeing.
 Sightseeing included museums and fancy restaurants and staying up late to go dancing.
 On our first vacation with our now 3-year old there wasn’t room in my bags for books because it was crammed full of toys, the fancy restaurants were replaced with places that served food quickly before the baby woke up, and late nights were replaced by horribly early mornings.
 It was a shock to the system!
 But we’ve adapted our travel style, and it’s gotten easier with each vacation we’ve taken to adjust to traveling with the little ones.
+Read more on my checklist for packing a diaper bag for plane travel.

 6) It’s educational

 I am a true believer that children learn best from experiencing things, not just reading about them in books or learning about them in school.
 I love that my 3-year old learned about the British Monarchy while standing outside Buckingham Palace in London; that he knows which ocean is the Pacific and which is the Atlantic because we’ve looked down on them from 35,000 feet; and that he’s learned about endangered green sea turtles from watching them being released back into the ocean in Hawaii.
 You don’t have to incorporate education into your vacation, kids will pick things up and remember experiences that they have had and learn from them.
+Read more on how to make a trip to Walt Disney World educational.

 7) It teaches kids about other cultures